 Elephants are one of Chiang Mai’s biggest attractions.
 Historically, they were used as work animals in the forest for Thailand’s once burgeoning logging industry.
 The destruction of their natural habitats over the years, led to the decline of the elephant population, and in turn, gave rise to elephant tourism in Thailand.

 The unique chance to get up close and personal with these beautiful giant mammals, is undoubtedly a once-in-a-lifetime experience that adults and kids will treasure.
-The ethics surrounding elephant tourism and which elephant camp to visit, are complicated.
-For more info check out – How to choose the Best Elephant Camp in Chiang Mai
+There is a lot of controversy surrounding the ethics of elephant tourism and which elephant camp to visit.
+For more information about this check out – How to choose the Best Elephant Camp in Chiang Mai

 If you want to escape the hustle and bustle of the city, and get out into the nature, this is a great place to escape.
 Located about 30 minutes drive from the city.
 Huay Tung Tao Lake is a huge man made reservoir, where you can swim, fish or just lie down and enjoy the beautiful surrounding nature.
 It’s needless to say the kids will enjoy the water and vast open green space.
 It’s a nice place for a relaxing lunch, by the water’s edge are bamboo huts, from which you can sit and order food, from any of the nearby restaurants.
 There are some shaded areas around the lake where it’s nice to take a stroll or ride a bike, bikes are available for hire at the entrance of the lake.

 If you want to stay cool for a few hours, Chiang Mai offers several great indoor air-conditioned play areas for kids.
-All major shopping malls such as Central Festival, Maya and Kad Suan Gaew have one, as do the big supermarkets, Big C and Tesco Lotus Supermarket.
-Just remember to bring socks for both parents and kids to be allowed inside.
+All major shopping malls such as Central Festival and Maya have one, as do the big supermarkets, Big C and Tesco Lotus Supermarket.

 If you want a cultural thing to do with your kids, why not get out into the countryside, to discover northern Thailand’s Hilltribes?
 These are ethnic minority groups that traditionally live in mountainous areas, each with their own unique culture, customs and language.